imanuelgittens/javascript-studies/DOW/Sebastian.md

 Sebastian plans to continue to work hard and stay focused - confident that he’ll land a fulfilling job once the Modern Developer program is complete.
 He wants to work for a larger company as opposed to a startup again and influenced by his love for travel and tech, he says that his dream job is to work for Google Maps which combines the best of both worlds!

 ![Imgur](http://i.imgur.com/9n3ouKd.jpg)
+[Sebastian after running a race.
+He is in the middle.]

 Sebastian plans to enjoy his career and his life outside of work.
 He has really taken an interest in running - having completed three half marathons - and aims to finish a full marathon someday soon.
 He’ll continue doing the things he loves with his  family and his awesome group of friends.